cassking/quotes-crazy/README.md

 Phase 2 will be getting quotes directly from the `andruxnet-random-famous-quotes` api via links and using location history to move next and previous

+#why the TLDR readme?
+because axios, Router and query-string Im not so comfy with so i figured, but explaining it long-hand, i would understand it myself better and maybe help someone else grok it as well

 #why Axios?
 I am experimenting using the axios  to do the requests.
 I discovered that it is a tad easier to get the data with axios than fetch ( you can read about it here https://medium.com/@sahilkkrazy/fetch-vs-axios-http-request-c9afa43f804e).
 Im also using query-string axios.
 Apparently, for web stuff try using axios, but if using React native, fetch seems to be a better fit.